#muralmondays: Baptized WHEN THE LEVEES BROKE

 The city lost 100,000 permanent residents after the Hurricane.
 Some of the most famous residents include Uptown natives Birdman and Lil Wayne of the Cash Money empire, a homegrown powerhouse on pace to sell one billion records.
 Prepping the release of The Carter II, their organization would split time between nearby Houston and Miami.

-In Houston, Rap-a-Lot Records hier Jas Prince would play music by an upcoming Canadian artist to Lil Wayne.
+In Houston, Rap-a-Lot Records heir Jas Prince would play music by an upcoming Canadian artist to Lil Wayne.
 The ‘Best Rapper Alive’ wasn’t impressed at first listen, but through their great working relationship, Jas would send unreleased beats to Drake.
 After noticing his versatility during another car ride with Jas, Wayne asked for a phone introduction to Drake and later flew him to Space City.
 As an established artist, Drake’s family ties grew so deep in Houston, Charlamagne tha God’s whereabouts came into question during a visit.

 During their time in Miami, Cash Money Records would develop working relationships with Rick Ross and NOLA native DJ Khaled.
 During an interview with Ebro and Laura Styles, Birdman later cited his relationship with Rick Ross as one the reasons that he moved to Miami.
 Cash Money would sign DJ Khaled and release some of his finest anthems including his first Billboard Hot 100 Top 10 record “I’m On One” off his label debut We the Best Forever.
 Each of these related to Cash Money Records occurred based on connections that formed surreptitiously in Houston and Miami.